 What is that kooky yoda, yogurt crap anyway?
 Isn’t that for hippies and girls?
 Thank goodness Kent Katich is here to dispel such myths!
 Yoga guru to the NBA and baby daddy to Marie Constance (George Lopez Show), Kent Katich is taking yoga to the hoops.
 And don’t worry dudes, the b-ballers have NOT turned into pansies!

-Today on ESPN.com, Katich gets his own players profile, running down the stats and numbers, like a) he started pimping yoga to the NBA in 1988, b) he’s worked with 25% of NBA players, hoping to get to the remaining 75% c) he probably makes a gazillion dollars from his Yoga Court (at UCLA) and yogahoops.com franchise (that last part is just an educated guesstimate).
-Yep Kent Katich is just another yogapreneur hopeful, taking on the dreadful image that yoga practice is for fairies and prudes.
+Today on ESPN.com, Katich gets his own players profile, running down the stats and numbers, like a) he started bringing yoga to the NBA in 1988, b) he’s worked with 25% of NBA players, hoping to get to the remaining 75% c) he probably makes a gazillion dollars from his Yoga Court (at UCLA) and yogahoops.com franchise (that last part is just an educated guesstimate).
+Yep Kent Katich is another yogapreneur hopeful, taking on the dreadful image that yoga practice is for fairies and prudes.
 Nope, this manly yoga is done is in sneakers!
 And no sanskrit bi-otch!

 “People probably think of a yoga instructor, and they think of somebody like Gandhi or somebody like that,” Clippers forward Craig Smith said.